Holidays before kids VS Holidays after kids

 Before Kids – Stroll on, book or Kindle in hand thinking whether to order a vodka, wine or gin when the hostesses come round.
 Pray that you’re not seated by kids screaming, laughing too loudly, kicking the back of your chair or pushing back on the chair infront or running up and down the aisle.
 Wonder why there’s no ‘Adult Only’ flights.

 Before Kids – Wake up when you wake.
-Big stretches, cuppa in bed.
+Big stretches, cuppa in bed, move from bedroom to hammock.
 Stroll out to a nice, quiet little nearby restaurant to get brunch.
 Biggest dilemma being which bikini to wear that day.
 Go on a few day trips – usually involving a liquid lunch.
 Fall in love with each other all over again.

 Before Kids – After your liquid lunch, come the evening you work your way through the cocktail menu and roll into bed in the early hours, safe in the knowledge that the beach is just a stumble away in the morning.